-Grants under the Deferred Unit Plan in 2020
+Grants under the Deferred Unit Plan in 2021

-In January 2020, non-executive directors were each granted US\$50,000 in Deferred Units (DUs) pursuant to the Deferred Unit Plan (the Deferred Unit Plan) (detailed at Incentive Plan Awards Summary).
-The value of the grant for 2020 totals US\$350,000 which includes the sign-on DUs granted to Ms Dodds when appointed as director of the Company.
-This represents the deferred component of the Company's remuneration of its non-executive directors for 2020.
-The DUs are calculated based on the TSX closing price on the first trading day of 2020.
-The below table summarises the total DUs granted for the 2020 financial year.
-The terms and conditions of the Deferred Unit Plan can be found on page 19 under the heading Deferred Unit Plan.
+During 2021, non-executive directors were each granted US\$50,000 in Deferred Units (DUs) pursuant to the Deferred Unit Plan (the Deferred Unit Plan) (detailed at Incentive Plan Awards Summary).
+The value of the grant for 2021 totals US\$620,000 which includes the sign-on DUs granted to Messrs Benson and McMullen when each was appointed as director of the Company, as well as additional grants made to Ms Gignac and Messrs Reid, Nelsen, Sweeney and Raby for their role on Board special committees.
+This represents the deferred component of the Company's remuneration of its non-executive directors for 2021.
+The DUs are calculated based on the TSX closing price on the second trading day of the quarter.
+The below table summarises the total DUs granted for the 2021 financial year.
+The terms and conditions of the Deferred Unit Plan can be found on page 114 under the heading Deferred Unit Plan.